mridul-14/transfer_JioSaavn_to_Spotify/README.md

 # transfer_JioSaavn_to_Spotify
 This script can be used to transfer JioSaavn playlist to Spotify.

-Spotify is 'the' best music streaming app.
-When I made the switch from Saavn to Spotify, I also had to transfer my playlists and hence this I wrote this script.I couldn't find a service that doesn't take my data and does the job for me.
+Spotify is 'the best' music streaming app.
+When I made the switch from Saavn to Spotify, I also had to transfer my playlists and hence I wrote this script.
+I couldn't find a service that won't take my data and does the job for me.

 Prerequisites:
 1. Python modules-